-Priority is given to supporting target groups that had already taken the initiative before the project began, and have, by their own efforts, demonstrated that they are especially interested in ,their' project.
+Priority is given to supporting target groups that had already taken the initiative before the project began, and have, by their own efforts, demonstrated that they are especially committed to ,their project.

-High levels of their motivation, personal commitment and the willingness to share in decision-making during the planning and the implementation phase, are important preconditions for a successful outcome.
+High levels of motivation, personal commitment and the willingness to share in decision-making during the planning phase, are important preconditions for a successful outcome.

-The Schmitz Foundations Project Expenditure 2011 by target group
+The Schmitz Foundations Project Expenditure 2012 by target group